• Skip to main content

 Besides eating cheese spread on buns and bread as the Amish do, you can use this spreadable cheese on anything that you like with cheese.

-It has a different flavor, but it's really not that much different than regular cheddar cheese spread or nacho cheese sauce.
+It has a bit of a different flavor, but it's really not that much different than regular cheddar cheese spread or nacho cheese sauce.

 It sets up fairly thick after being refrigerated.
 But if you warm it or leave it to sit at room temperature for a while, it thins out.